What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 • Aim for optimal glycemic control: Well-controlled blood sugar before conception reduces complications during pregnancy.

 This proactive approach helps avoid surprises should pregnancy occur unexpectedly while on tirzepatide.
+It also gives your healthcare team time to adjust medications safely before the earliest weeks of fetal development.

 Navigating Unplanned Pregnancies on Tirzepatide